Saint Bernard

 In This Article

-• Saint Bernard Price
+Saint Bernard History/Origin

-History/Origin
+Saint Bernard History/Origin

 The Saint Bernard, originating in Switzerland, is related to the Bernese Mountain Dog, Entlebuch Cattle Dog, Appenzell Cattle Dog, and Greater Swiss Mountain Dog.
 Likely developed from Alpine dogs crossed with Roman Mastiffs, they were known as “Talhund” (Valley Dog) or “Bauernhund” (Farm Dog) by the first millennium CE.

 The Saint Bernard Pass, a treacherous route 8,000 feet above sea level, was where Archdeacon Bernard de Menthon established a hospice in 962 AD.
-The dogs were first mentioned in monastery records in 1703.
+These purebred dogs were first mentioned in monastery records in 1703.
 Initially used for guarding, they soon excelled in search and rescue, saving over 2,000 travelers over three centuries.

-In the U.S., a Saint Bernard named Plinlimmon gained fame in 1883.
-The Saint Bernard Club of America was founded in 1888, adopting the Swiss breed standard.
-Today, Saint Bernards ranks 39th among AKC breeds and can be seen in homes, films, dog shows, and still at the Saint Bernard Hospice in Switzerland as living symbols of its history.
+Today, Saint Bernards ranks 39th among AKC breeds under Working Group and can be seen in homes, films, dog shows, and still at the Saint Bernard Hospice in Switzerland as living symbols of its history.

 1. St. Bernard in 19th centurySt.
 Bernard in 19th century- Source: House of Switzerland

-Personality
+Saint Bernard Personality

-Personality
+Saint Bernard Personality

 • Temperament